sudheerj/javascript-interview-questions/README.md

      Node.js is a server-side platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
 It is an event-based, non-blocking, asynchronous I/O runtime that uses Google's V8 JavaScript engine and libuv library.
 232. ### What is an Intl object?
      The Intl object is the namespace for the ECMAScript Internationalization API, which provides language sensitive string comparison, number formatting, and date and time formatting.
 It provides an access to several constructors and language sensitive functions.
+234. ### What is an Iterator?
+     an iterator is an object which defines a sequence and a return value upon its termination.
+It implements the Iterator protocol with a next() method which returns an object with two properties: value (the next value in the sequence) and done (which is true if the last value in the sequence has been consumed).